FarronF/limerick-council-meetings/meetings/2025/01/27-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting Limerick City and County Council - 25th November 2024.md

 Average Speed Site will be in County Limerick.
 The location of this will be

-determined in consultation with the Local Authority and TII.--- 13
+determined in consultation with the Local Authority and TII.
+---
+13

 11.